 An internal company newsletter is one way to ensure that your employees are kept in the loop while also showcasing some of the unique things you've been working on and allowing your team to get to know each better.
 Consider having sections for news, staff features, important dates and projects, and other relevant information and resources.

-Your newsletter could be sent monthly, weekly, or however is best for your organization.
+Your newsletter could be sent monthly, weekly, or whenever is best for your organization.

 You should also ensure your hiring process and onboarding process set employees up for success with clear expectations and the tools needed for new hires to complete their work.
 This will ensure that employees don't disengage as soon as they start.

-Weekly or monthly meetings to keep your employees informed are also essential for keeping employees informed and engaged.
+Weekly or monthly meetings, including one-on-one meetings, to check in with and keep your employees informed are also essential for keeping employees engaged and promoting complete transparency.